ssardina-agts/agtcity-sarl-base/README.md

 If your solution will use Prolog as knowledgebase, we suggest carefully understanding how the [SARL PROLOG CAP](https://bitbucket.org/ssardina-research/sarl-prolog-cap) framework, which provides the skill to manipulate a Prolog knowledgebase, works.
 Some initial code for a domain knowledge base is already provided in this base system, including substantial Prolog code to process all percepts.

-We recommend using the JPL-based skill for the **KB_Prolog** capacity.
+We recommend using the JPL-based `SWIJPL_KB_Prolog`  skill for the `KB_Prolog` capacity.
 It is simpler, direct to JPL and more expressive (e.g., can send Java objects to Prolog).
 Read the documentation in the SARL PROLOG CAP to understand how to use it to build queries, in particular the use of placeholders `?` and the varios term types.

-If you use the Mochalog-based skill for the **KB_Prolog** capacity, then it is important to understand to read [Mochalog](https://github.com/ssardina/mochalog) to understand how to build queries using using @-placeholders `@A`, `@I`, and `@S` and the various query methods (prove, one solution, all solutions, iterators) provided.
+If you use the Mochalog-based `SWI_KB_Prolog` skill for the `KB_Prolog` capacity, then it is important to understand to read [Mochalog](https://github.com/ssardina/mochalog) to understand how to build queries using using @-placeholders `@A`, `@I`, and `@S` and the various query methods (prove, one solution, all solutions, iterators) provided.

 ## EXAMPLE AGENTS ##